Food and Journeys®

 Pour about five cups of the stock from cooking the chicken earlier.

-Strain the achiote seeds and add the reddish liquid as well.
+Strain the achiote seeds and add the reddish liquid.

-Cover, boil, then simmer for ten minutes — taste and adjust the seasoning by adding fish sauce and pepper.
+Cover, bring to a boil, then simmer for 10 minutes.
+Taste and adjust the seasoning by adding fish sauce and pepper.

 Add the chopped cabbage and sotanghon noodles.

-Stir gently to submerge the cabbage and sotanghon in the soup fully.
+Stir gently to fully submerge the cabbage and sotanghon in the soup.

 Cover for a couple of minutes or until the noodles are cooked.